There is one session available:

 About this courseSkip About this course

-This is the first cell biology course in a four-part series.
+This is the first cell biology course in a three-part series.
 Building upon the concepts from biochemistry, genetics, and molecular biology from our 7.00x Introductory Biology and 7.05x Biochemistry MOOCs, these cell biology courses transition to a comprehensive discussion of biology at an experimental level.
 How do we know what we know about cells at a molecular level and how can we use that knowledge to design experiments to test hypotheses in cell biology?

 We developed the 7.06x Cell Biology series with an emphasis on: